+Model Examples of where used Centralised, with multiple providers In Europe, while arguably not centralised, the Single Euro Payments Area (SEPA) uses multiple, connected 'Clearing & Settlement Mechanism' infrastructure providers (for low value payments).
 In Germany there are four ATM switch providers.
 Each provider serves its own members but is connected to the other three so as to provide full reach.
 Centralised, with unbundled central services Belgium (low value payments).
 Here the national operator, CEC, ran separate tenders for the provision of payment processing services and a secure messaging network.
-Decentralised, using bilateral exchange Australia (low value payments and ATM), Canada (low value payments), Germany (some use in low value payments), New Zealand (low value payments and ATM) Decentralised, using distributed ledger No systems comparable to Bacs, FPS, or LINK are currently in operation using this technology.
+Decentralised, using bilateral Australia (low value payments and ATM), exchange Canada (low value payments), Germany (some use in low value payments), New Zealand (low value payments and ATM) Decentralised, using distributed ledger No systems comparable to Bacs, FPS, or LINK are currently in operation using this technology.